Circumambulation: Christianity

 In the Catholic Church, a priest sometimes circumambulates an altar while incensing it with a thurible.
 Also, at some Catholic shrines, it is a tradition to circle the cult object of the place, usually relics of a saint or an image of Jesus or the Virgin Mary.
 Often this is performed three times, as a reference to the Trinity.
 In the Tridentine Rite the elements of Bread and Wine are also incensed before the Consecration by encircling them, twice counterclockwise, once clockwise.
 This incensing was accompanied with Latin prayer.

+In some of the Eastern rites of the Catholic Church, the opening prayers at the beginning of Mass are chanted while the clergy circumambulate the altar.
+For example, the liturgy of the Syriac Catholic Church opens with the priest's and deacons' circumambulation and censing of the altar while holding the Holy Gospel high up for all to see and chanting the prayer ܐܺܝܪܰܡܪܡܳܟ݂ ܡܳܪܝ ܡܰܠܟܳܐ (I Exalt You my Lord, the King).

 In Romania, there is an Easter custom to process around the church three times by singing priests leading the people, just before finishing Easter Liturgy.
 It symbolizes the funerary procession of the burial of Jesus Christ.

 Circumambulation is common in many Eastern Orthodox and Oriental Orthodox services.
 In the Coptic tradition, during the liturgy, the priest circles the altar while an acolyte (altar boy) holds a cross high on the opposite side.

 This is also a common practice in Lutheran, Roman Catholic, Anglican and Methodist churches during Lent when Stations of the Cross services are celebrated.
 The priest along with altar servers process around the interior of the church visiting each of the 14 stations.

 On Palm Sunday in the churches of many Christian denominations, members of the congregation, oftentimes children, are given palms that they carry as they walk in a procession around the inside of the church.
 In the Church of Pakistan, a united Protestant Church, the faithful on Palm Sunday carry palm branches into the church as they sing Psalm 24.